I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 How to Stretch Out Your Wrist

-Take which ever wrist that is hurting, for me it's my right, and extend your hand out.
+Take whichever wrist that is hurting (for me, it's my right), and extend your hand out.
 Take your other hand and hold onto your hand.
-What you want to do is take your non dominant hand and stretch your wrist to the left.
+What you want to do is take your non-dominant hand and stretch your wrist to the left.
 You want to pull your other hand until you feel a bit of a stretch on the right side of your wrist.
 Hold this for around 10 seconds.
 Now flip over your arm, and stretch your wrist to the left again.
 This will stretch out the other side of your wrist.
 Again, hold for another 10 seconds or so.

 Straighten out your wrist and pull your hand down to stretch out your forearm muscles.
 Hold for 10 seconds.
-Flip over your arm and again, pull your hand down until you feel a light stretch.
+Flip over your arm and, again, pull your hand down until you feel a light stretch.
 Hold for 10 seconds and release.

-Depending on how much your wrist is hurting, you will feel that it's sore and it will hurt the first couple of times.
+Depending on how much your wrist is hurting, you will feel that it's sore, and it will hurt the first couple of times.
 Chances are that one of these ways to stretch will be more painful than the others.
-Don't over stretch your wrist when you start out stretching your wrist.
+Don't over-stretch your wrist when you start out stretching your wrist.
 You want to gradually build up to being able to stretch a little farther each time.

-I stretch out my wrist each time my wrists starts hurting.
-After stretching, the pain usually will will subside and dull down.
+I stretch out my wrist each time my wrists start hurting.
+After stretching, the pain usually will subside and dull down.
 It's a daily practice that really helps out my wrists, and I've found that as I continued to do this, I had to stretch my wrists out less and less because they've been feeling better.

 Massaging Your Wrist